ulgaal/react-infotip/README.md

 # Demo and samples

-Be sure to check the [storybook](https://ulgaal.github.io/react-infotip/storybook-static) as it contains my samples, complete with source-code, documentation and interactive panels to tweak all possible aspects of tooltips and sticky-notes.
+Be sure to check the [storybook](https://ulgaal.github.io/react-infotip/storybook-static) as it contains many samples, complete with source-code, documentation and interactive panels to tweak all possible aspects of tooltips and sticky-notes.

 # Contributing